Nevada Rental Laws – An Overview of Landlord-Tenant Rights in Las Vegas

 - Provide a tenant with a habitable dwelling

-- Abide by the security deposit laws
+- Abide by the laws surrounding security deposits and rent

 - Abide by all terms of the lease agreement

-- Treat all tenants fairly as per the Nevada Fair Housing laws
+- Treat all tenants fairly as per the Nevada Fair Housing laws and not partake in landlord harassment or landlord retaliation

-Overview of the Nevada Landlord-Tenant Law
+Overview of the Landlord-Tenant Laws in Nevada

 Landlord Entry